Learn From Our Tragedy

-I'm interested in journalism with a purpose and focus on mental health, social justice, and crime in my work.
+I'm interested in journalism with a purpose and I focus on mental health, social justice, animal welfare, and crime in my work.

 With 1,200+ bylined pieces, my writing has appeared in People magazine, the Washington Post, Good Housekeeping, the Today Show digital, and O magazine.
 Among many news events, I've covered the Abu Ghraib prison abuse; 9/11; the 2010 Haiti earthquake; the Charleston church, Virginia Tech, and Uvalde tragedies; and the inaugurations of Joe Biden and Donald Trump.